 Company A is an online retailer.
 It has posted all required privacy notices and responds to consumers’ privacy requests as appropriate.
-Some of its transfers of personal information qualify as selling under the CCPA, so it has posted a “Do Not Sell My Personal Information” link on its homepage to allow consumers to opt out.
+Some of its transfers of personal information qualify as sharing under the CCPA, so it has posted a “Do Not Share My Personal Information” link on its homepage to allow consumers to opt out.

 Company B is also an online retailer with all the required privacy notices and infrastructure to respond to consumer requests.
-Like Company A, it would have been required to post a “Do Not Sell” link on its homepage.
-Unlike Company A, it decided this link was not right for its brand, so instead Company B chose to stop all transactions that qualify as selling personal information.
-Because of this, the “Do Not Sell” link is no longer required.
+Like Company A, it would have been required to post a “Do Not Share” link on its homepage.
+Unlike Company A, it decided this link was not right for its brand, so instead Company B chose to stop all transactions that qualify as sharing personal information.
+Because of this, the “Do Not Share” link is no longer required.

 Not all CCPA compliance strategies are the same.
 Businesses that are in the process of planning their compliance should carefully consider the implications of their different options.

 The CCPA is here to stay, and the costs of non-compliance are rising steeply.
 With enforcement efforts ramping up, class-action lawsuits looming on the horizon, and consumer expectations changing, the best move for businesses is to start the process of becoming compliant without any further delay.